rbhumbla1/Code-Quiz/README.md

 # Code-Quiz
-Repository for Module 4 Challenge - Code Quiz using HTML, CSS, JavaScript and Web APIS
+Repository for Module 4 Challenge - Code Quiz using HTML, CSS, JavaScript and Web APIs

 ## Description
 Code Quiz runs a timed Javascript quiz and displays the high scores of all the participants.
 Here are the features of this program: